runablehq/website-template/CONTEXT.md

 Process:
 1. Define schema in `worker/db/schema.ts`
 2. Run `bun run pre-deploy` (generates migrations)
-3. Call deploy tool (applies migrations)
+3. Call deploy tool only with explicit approval (applies migrations).
+Otherwise, stop at preview and do not deploy.

 Error handling:
 - If migrations fail, drop migration and repeat process